 - Directive amending the existing Energy Performance of Buildings Directive

-Number 4, above, the Regulation for the Governance of the Energy Union were established to:
+Number 4, above, The EU established the Regulation for the Governance of the Energy Union to:

 - Ensure the 2030 energy and climate targets are met